 Relationship With God

-Whenever circumstances or thoughts say we’re not loved, the cross reminds us how far God went to demonstrate His love.
+The cross shows how far God went to demonstrate His love.
 Nothing can ever separate us from the love of God in Christ Jesus (Rom.
 8:38-39).

 But God showed his great love for us by sending Christ to die for us while we were still sinners (Rom.
 5:8 NLT). #Devotional, #Easter Click To Tweet